 Touring kayaks are longer and more narrow.
 Because of their narrow width and a shorter distance to reach the water, paddles between 210-230cm will typically suffice.

 Your height also affects the length of paddle needed.
 Typically, shorter people require shorter paddles and taller people require longer kayak paddles.

 Take a look at the chart below and see how your height and style of kayak can determine the length of your paddle

 Now that you know what paddle length you need, let’s take a quick look at the difference between a wide paddle blade and a narrow paddle blade.

 High-angle paddlers, or those who hold their kayak paddle vertically more frequently, use paddles with a wider blade.
 This kind of paddle allows for a stronger stroke and is typically used for whitewater or situations requiring speed and quick turns..

 On the other hand, low-angle paddlers who keep their paddles more horizontal for a relaxing ride, favor paddles with a skinnier, more narrow blade.
 This kind of kayak paddle allows for longer trips and is less strenuous on your shoulders.

 Aluminum - The heaviest, but least expensive.
-Aluminum paddles typically come with plastic blades and are perfect for beginners or people who only kayak a handful of times or year.
-They’re extremely affordable and get the job done, but the weight of these paddles can fatigue your arms and shoulders, especially on longer trips.
+Aluminum paddles are perfect for beginners or people who only kayak a handful of times or year.
+They’re affordable and get the job done, but the weight of these paddles can fatigue your arms and shoulders, especially on longer trips.

-Carbon Fiber - The lightest, the smoothest, but the most expensive (sometimes, see below).
+Carbon Fiber - The lightest and smoothest of all paddles, but often times the most expensive (sometimes).
 Because carbon paddles are so light, they’re easier on your arms and make kayaking that much more enjoyable.
 The majority of experienced kayakers own and recommend carbon fiber kayak paddles.

 Here at Best Marine & Outdoors, we’re recreational kayakers.
 We love calm rivers, scenic lakes and beautiful ponds.
 Relaxing trips, listening to the birds and enjoying nature is what makes us happy.
 Because of this, we designed what we consider the perfect paddle for people like us!